Skip to main content

 Port lock panels

-To make sure unauthorized people cannot physically connect to the ADMIN, USB or VGA ports, the DD1000i can be equipped with Port lock panels (one for each of the DATA IN and DATA OUT sections, included in the shipment).
+To make sure unauthorized persons cannot physically connect to the ADMIN, USB or VGA ports, the DD1000i can be equipped with Port lock panels (one for each of the DATA IN and DATA OUT sections, included in the shipment).
 When mounted and locked with padlocks or seals, the Port lock panels will prevent anyone from connecting cables to the ADMIN, USB or VGA ports.

 Default configuration

-PortIP AddressSubnet mask
+PortIP addressSubnet mask

 ADMIN (DATA IN section)192.168.0.100255.255.255.0